Going Green & Giving Back

 - Encourage ocean stewardship.

-Environmental Education: We partner with National Park Service and the National Forest Service to promote environmental education through our onboard Park Ranger narration and Junior Ranger Program.
-These programs educate our guests on the history and ecology of Kenai Fjords National Park and Prince William Sound and often highlight how climate change is impacting these areas.
+We partner with National Park Service and the National Forest Service to promote environmental education through our onboard Park Ranger narration and Junior Ranger Program.
+These programs educate our guests on the history and ecology of Kenai Fjords National Park and Prince William Sound and highlight how climate change is impacting these areas.
+Major Marine Tours was the first cruise operator out of Seward to partner with the National Park Service, and we are proud of our long-standing partnership with the National Park Service to promote environmental education in Alaska.

-Adventure Green Alaska Certification: Major Marine Tours and our partner company Harbor 360 Hotel are both certified “Green Businesses” through the Adventure Green Alaska program.
-This certification process recognizes tourism businesses who practice economic, environmental, social, and cultural sustainability.
+Major Marine Tours and our partner company Harbor 360 Hotel are both certified “Green Businesses” through the Adventure Green Alaska program, the only sustainable tourism certification program in Alaska.
+This voluntary certification process, overseen by the Alaska Tourism Industry Association, recognizes tourism businesses who practice economic, environmental, social, and cultural sustainability.

 Major Marine Tours has partnered with the following non-profit organizations: